NewsIn Focus

 and last updated

-BALTIMORE — The University of Maryland Medical System (UMMS) is suing a state Medicaid program over more than $15 million in unpaid medical bills.
+BALTIMORE — The University of Maryland Medical System (UMMS) is suing a state Medicaid program for over $15 million in unpaid hospital bills.

-"MPC denies payment for medical services, particularly ED services, provided to its members by UMMS at alarmingly high rates that exceed the denial rates of other payors, including other Medicaid Managed Care Organizations (MCOs)," the lawsuit alleges.
+"MPC denies payment for medical services, particularly [emergency department] services, provided to its members by UMMS at alarmingly high rates that exceed the denial rates of other payors, including other Medicaid Managed Care Organizations (MCOs)," the lawsuit alleges.

-Approximately one in four Maryland residents receive health coverage through Medicaid programs.
+Approximately one in four Maryland residents are enrolled in Medicaid programs.

 "MPC has abused the State’s trust and violated its obligations by improperly denying millions of claims and pocketing the money to bolster its own profits," the lawsuit states.

-Court documents reveal several examples of cases in which MPC is accused of declining coverage.
-Here's a few highlighted by UMMS.
+Court documents reveal several examples of MPC allegedly declining coverage, a few of which are described below.

 • "In one case, MPC consistently disputed and denied coverage for care for an infant born three months prematurely, weighing barely more than a pound who required continuous ventilatory support, nutrition support, and round-the-clock NICU monitoring for months.
 This neonate had been exposed to fentanyl and cocaine in utero."